 Food is a valuable resource, and has social, environmental, and economic value.
 Edible and inedible food reaches landfills more than any other single material.
-With 1 in 6 Washingtonians being food insecure, it is important to prevent and reduce food waste in the first place.
+With one in six Washingtonians being food insecure, it is important to prevent and reduce food waste in the first place.

 The Environmental Protection Agency's Waste Reduction Model (WARM) estimates that hitting 50% food reduction would:

 - Reduce greenhouse gas emissions by more than 1.6 million metric tons of carbon dioxide.

 - This equates to nearly 345,000 passenger vehicles taken off Washington's roads and more than 184,000 gallons of gas that's never burned.